maitreepatel/Weather-Application/README.md

 ### Functionality

-Seach weather of a city by typing the city name + hit enter to get the results
+Seach weather of a city by typing the city name + hit "search" button to get the results